sealerio/sealer/docs/design/Kubefile.md

 Kubefile has quite similar concept with Dockerfile.
 And Kubefile is indeed inpired by Dockerfile.
 Actullay, Dockerfile encapsulates single-host application(s) into a single-host box(Docker image).
-While Kubefile encapsulates cluster-level distributed application(s) into a cluster-level box(CloudImage).
+While Kubefile encapsulates cluster-level distributed application(s) into a cluster-level box(ClusterImage).

 Docker uses Dockerfile to build Docker image, and run Docker container with Docker image.

-sealer uses Kubefile to build CloudImage, and run Kubernetes cluster with CloudImage.
+sealer uses Kubefile to build ClusterImage, and run Kubernetes cluster with ClusterImage.

 Docker tackles almost all of delivery issues of single-host application(s). sealer expands the concept to cluster level, and mostly focus on the perspetives of distributed application(s).